sumarakcrni-tech/rise-of-the-tide/content/Religion/Savras.md

 >*Ever since Savras's loss, sages have speculated that the All-Seeing One must have foreseen his own defeat.
 If this is true, perhaps Savras planned his own defeat as a feint in a long-term ploy for victory.
 Only he can say, and he refuses to speak on it.*

 **Savras** was the deity of wizards, divination, fate, and truth in the Faerûnian pantheon.
 The Lord of Divination lost his place as the god of spellcasters to [[Azuth]] and swore an oath of fealty to him, becoming the specific deity of his school of magic.
-While some believed He of the Third Eye guided the forces of destiny, others thought he knew all history but was unable to affect it, his emotionless demeanor a [[mask]] to hide his deep concern for Faerun's fate despite his relative inability to change it.
+While some believed He of the Third Eye guided the forces of destiny, others thought he knew all history but was unable to affect it, his emotionless demeanor a [[Mask (God)]] to hide his deep concern for Faerun's fate despite his relative inability to change it.

 ![](https://static.wikia.nocookie.net/forgottenrealms/images/4/46/Savras.jpg)